pepebe/contentblocks_cookbook/anchornav/README.md

 ]]
 ```

 **fields:** The field paramter must contain the id of your new field.
 As ids are hidden from view in the list of fields, you have to switch them on.
 Move your mouse over the field label.
-Right-cloick on the arrow that appears on the right side.
-Hover over "Columns" and then activate the id column.
+Right-click on the arrow that appears on the right side.
+Hover over "Columns" and then activate the "id" column.
 **tpl/wrapTpl:** Templating cbgetFieldContent is very easy.
 You write a chunk used for displaying each anchorlink (tpl) and a wrapper where all the chunks will be filled in (wrapTpl).

 ```